iaamp/awesome-ukraine-donations/README.md

     * source: official UK government web presence
 * [gov.uk (2019-08-31) - 'How to give safely to charities'](https://www.gov.uk/government/news/how-to-give-safely-to-charities--2)
     * recommends to check charity's registration
-    * advises to never feel pressured to making a donation immediately
+    * advises to never feel pressured to making a donation immediately (e.g. when asked on the street)
     * source: official UK government web presence

 ## Source on the Statements on the KIND of support